sylviedorsett/CSE-341-FinalProject/README.md

-# CSE-341-FinalProject
-Final Project for CSE 341
+# CSE 341 - Final Project
+An API for retrieving College data like student grades, course, etc

+## Collaborators
+-